torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 top of TorqueBox with the free Red Hat [OpenShift Express][express] Platform-as-a-Service.
-OpenShift Express has supported Ruby applications for some time on Passenger but now you have the option of using TorqueBox for greater power and flexibility..
+OpenShift Express has supported Ruby applications for some time on Passenger but now you have the option of using TorqueBox for greater power and flexibility.

 # Try It Out